When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Type of Paint and Primer

-Water-based paints, like this KILZ One-Part Epoxy Paint, are easier to clean up after use and better for the environment.
+If your home faces intense sun, UV-resistant oil-based or mineral-based options are smart.
+Water-based paints, like KILZ One-Part Epoxy Paint, are easier to clean up and handle.

 Permits